lxdock/lxdock/docs/provisioners/index.rst

   When using provisioners you should keep in mind that some of them can execute local actions on the host.
 For example Ansible playbooks can trigger local actions that will be run on your system.
-  Other provisioners (like the shell provisioner) can define commands to be runned on the host side or in provileged containers. **You have to** trust the projects that use these provisioning tools before running LXDock!
+  Other provisioners (like the shell provisioner) can define commands to be run on the host side or in privileged containers. **You have to** trust the projects that use these provisioning tools before running LXDock!

 Documentation sections for the supported provisioning tools or methods are listed here.